Canadian Museum for Human Rights: Legislation, construction, and opening

 On 20 April 2007, Prime Minister Stephen Harper announced the Government of Canada's intention to make the CMHR into a national museum.
 On 13 March 2008, Bill C-42, An Act to amend the Museums Act and to make consequential amendments to other Acts, received royal assent in Parliament with support from all political parties, creating the Canadian Museum for Human Rights as a national museum.By the middle of 2008, a government-funded opinion research project had been completed by the TNS/The Antima Group.
-The ensuing report—based primarily on focus group participants—listed the following: topics that the CMHR might cover (not in order of preference); key milestones in human rights achievements, both in Canada and throughout the word; current debates about human rights; and events where Canada showed a betrayal or a commitment to human rights.
+The ensuing report—based primarily on focus group participants—listed the following: topics that the CMHR might cover (not in order of preference); key milestones in human rights achievements, both in Canada and throughout the world; current debates about human rights; and events where Canada showed a betrayal or a commitment to human rights.

 Before construction could begin, archeologists, in consultation with Elders, conduct an extensive excavation and recovered over 400,000 artifacts in the ancestral lands.

 The groundbreaking ceremony was held at the site of the CMHR on 19 December 2008, and official construction on the site began in April the following year.
 (Construction was initially expected to be completed in 2012.)
 The chair of the board resigned before his term was up, and a new interim chair was appointed.

 On 3 July 2010, Queen Elizabeth II—having personally selected a stone from Runnymede, the English meadow where the Magna Carta was sealed in 1215—unveiled the Museum's cornerstone, inscribed with a message from the Queen and encased in Manitoba Tyndall stone.

-The last of the 1,669 custom‐cut pieces of glass was installed in September 2012, and within a few months the base building was completed.
+The last of the 1,669 custom-cut pieces of glass was installed in September 2012, and within a few months the base building was completed.
 The Museum's inauguration took place in 2014.
 Also in 2014, a stretch of road in front of the CMHR was named Israel Asper Way.

 The museum's official grand opening on 20 September 2014 was protested by several activist groups, who expressed the view that their own human rights histories had been inaccurately depicted or excluded from the museum.
 The First Nations musical group A Tribe Called Red, who had been scheduled to perform at the opening ceremony, pulled out in protest against the museum's coverage of First Nations issues.